 How ForrestBrown can help large companies

-ForrestBrown’s technical firepower may be able to identify scope for improved R&D record-keeping to provide evidence for a future claim.
+ForrestBrown’s expert technical firepower may be able to identify scope for improved R&D record-keeping to provide evidence for a future claim.
 For instance, timesheets to support qualifying indirect activities.
 If people have been missed from a claim, this could have adversely affected your PAYE and NIC cap.

 Now that you understand that paying no PAYE or NIC does not prevent you claiming R&D tax credits, it is worth exploring how much your claim could be worth.